Frequently Asked Questions

 Q: Does Saint Lucas use any other assessments during the school year?

-A: Saint Lucas students take two standardized tests each year: The Measures of Academic Progress (MAP) assessment and the Wisconsin state test (Badger exam), which is required by law for most students.
+A: Saint Lucas students take two standardized tests each year: The Measures of Academic Progress (MAP) assessment and the Wisconsin state test (Forward exam), which is required by law for most students.
 The MAP assessment is what we use to measure each child’s progress.
-Unlike the Badger exam, MAP allows us to compare the performance of our students to their grade-level peers across state lines.
+Unlike the Forward exam, MAP allows us to compare the performance of our students to their grade-level peers across state lines.
 We also can track student performance across time.
 In addition, MAP facilitates academic growth goal setting for each child.

 Q: How do Saint Lucas’ students compare with their Wisconsin peers academically?